CountESS-Project/fqfa/docs/notebooks/exported/benchmarks_raw.rst

 =======================================

 This code creates a list of reads for which all bases are at least Q20.
-The performance and usage in this section is quite similar to Benchmark 2.
+The performance and usage in this section is quite a bit faster than Benchmark 2 following recent performance improvements in pyfastx.

 pyfastx with index
 ------------------